LiskArchive/lisk-explorer/docs/run_with_docker.md

 > If you want to make a build from your locally modified version the first command you would like to use is `docker build ./ -t lisk/explorer:latest` in the root project directory.

+> The `docker-compose` configuration assumes that the network called `localhost` is available on your machine.
+If there is no such a network created you can always add one by using the following command: `docker network create localhost`.

 ### Starting application

 To start Explorer type the following command: